Bulky Uterus – Symptoms, Causes and Treatment

 Endometrial Cancer

-- Symptoms: Abnormal bleeding, pelvic pain, weight loss, and postmenopausal bleeding.
+Symptoms include: Abnormal bleeding, pelvic pain, weight loss, and postmenopausal bleeding.

 Adenomyosis

-- Symptoms: Heavy periods, severe menstrual cramps, pelvic pain, and bloating.
+Symptoms include: Heavy periods, severe menstrual cramps, pelvic pain, and bloating.

 Polycystic Ovary Syndrome (PCOS)

-A hormonal disorder that causes irregular ovulation and cyst formation in the ovaries.
+It is a hormonal disorder that causes irregular ovulation and cyst formation in the ovaries.

-- Symptoms: Irregular periods, excessive hair growth, acne, weight gain, and female infertility.
+Symptoms include: Irregular periods, excessive hair growth, acne, weight gain, and female infertility.

 Ovarian Cysts